 The 28-Mc. array is similar to its predecessor, except that the spacing is a full 0.2 wavelength for both reflector and director.
-Separation between the two arrays was increased to 6 feet, since the room for this additional spacing was available driven element is fed with a "T"-match, the connecting clips between the "T" and the radiator being set at approximately 25 inches out from the center of the system.
+Separation between the two arrays was increased to 6 feet, since the room for this additional spacing was available and it represented no mechanical problem.
+The driven element is fed with a "T"-match, the connecting clips between the "T" and the radiator being set at approximately 25 inches out from the center of the system.
 The radiator is 198 inches long, the director 188 inches and the reflector 208 inches.
 The parasitic elements are 80 inches either side of the driven element.